Simultaneous sweet-spot locking of gradiometric fluxonium qubits

 To investigate the locking accuracy in more detail, we measure $T_{2,\mathrm{E}}$ around zero field for samples \textit{a} and \textit{b}, which are the closest to zero in \crefadd{fig:fig2}{a}.
 In \cref{fig:fig3}, we report $T_\mathrm{2,E}$ values of respectively $\SI{20}{\micro s}$ and $\SI{44}{\micro s}$ at $\Phi_\mathrm{eff}=\SI{-3e-4}{}\,\Phi_0$ and $\Phi_\mathrm{eff}=\SI{-5e-4}{}\,\Phi_0$, similar to values reported for granular aluminum fluxoniums in Ref.~\cite{grunhaupt_granular_2019}.
 At zero field, they correspond to degradations of $\SI{15}{\percent}$ and $\SI{32}{\percent}$ respectively.
-For both samples, $T_{2,\mathrm{E}}$ at the sweet spot follows an exponential decay, not limited by $T_1$, which indicates a contribution from photon shot noise with $n_\mathrm{res}\approx 0.01$ residual photons in the resonator.
+For both samples, $T_{2,\mathrm{E}}$ at the sweet spot follows an exponential decay, not limited by $T_1$, which could be explained, for example, by critical current noise or photon shot noise with $n_\mathrm{res}\approx 0.01$ residual photons in the resonator.
 Additionally, \Cref{subsec:coherence_over_time} reveals significant correlated fluctuations in $T_1$ and $T_{2,\mathrm{E}}$ over several hours, as commonly observed in the literature \cite{nguyen_high-coherence_2019}, though their origin remains unknown.
+The coherence times measured on both devices are larger than previously measured gradiometric fluxoniums with granular aluminum in the outer ring \cite{gusenkova_operating_2022}, which suggests no detrimental effect of the aluminum ring on the coherence.

 In conclusion, we demonstrate simultaneous and stable sweet-spot flux locking of gradiometric fluxoniums, enabled by flux quantization in an aluminum ring.
 These devices exhibit no flux escapes, unlike previously reported gradiometric fluxoniums with granular aluminum rings.
 We are able to reduce the field susceptibility and asymmetry of our samples down to an effective area of a few $\si{\micro m^2}$ and an inductive asymmetry less than 1\,\textperthousand.
 The latter implies that in zero field fluxonium qubits can be locked within $\Phi_\mathrm{eff}=\SI{-3e-4}{}\,\Phi_0$ from the half-flux-quantum sweet spot, with $T_{2,\mathrm{E}}$ reduced by only $\SI{15}{\percent}$ from its maximum.
 As an outlook, we anticipate this scheme to be beneficial for large scale integration, and the stability of the flux locking to allow the implementation of more complex systems of trapped fluxons in superconducting circuits \cite{petrescu_fluxon-based_2018}.